Liability Insurance Regulations Across Nations

 3. Product liability insurance: Manufacturers and sellers of products are required to have product liability insurance to cover any damages or injuries that may result from the use of their products.

-See also Public Liability Insurance
+See also Liability Coverage in Renter's Insurance

 These mandatory coverage requirements ensure that individuals and businesses in Germany are financially protected and held accountable for any damages they may cause.